Faithful Semitoric Systems: Cartographic homeomorphisms and -cartographic representatives

-Thus, assume that $\vat$ contains at least one focus-focus point.
-The idea is to show that any cartographic homeomorphism of $\vat$ as in Theorem \ref{prop:rh} can be constructed from a fixed one by means of composing on the left with a suitable homeomorphism (see Corollary \ref{cor:freedom_ff_sc} and Theorem \ref{thm:different_carto} for precise statements).
-It is convenient to consider two separate cases: \begin{itemize}[leftmargin=*] \item Determine all cartographic homeomorphisms associated to a given choice of signs (Corollary \ref{cor:freedom_ff_sc}). \item Determine how cartographic homeomorphisms associated to possibly distinct choices of signs are related (Theorem \ref{thm:different_carto}). \end{itemize}
+Providing a description of the set of semitoric cartographic images of a faithful semitoric system with at least one focus-focus point is the aim of this section, which generalizes, while being heavily inspired by, work of \vungoc\ \cite[Section~4]{vu-ngoc}.
+Henceforth, fix a faithful semitoric system~$\vat$ with at least one focus-focus point.
+The idea is to show that any cartographic homeomorphism of~$\vat$ as in Theorem~\ref{prop:rh} can be constructed from a fixed one by means of composing on the left with a suitable homeomorphism (see Corollary~\ref{cor:freedom_ff_sc} and Theorem~\ref{thm:different_carto} for precise statements).
+It is convenient to consider two separate cases: \begin{itemize}[leftmargin=*]\itemsep=0pt \item Determine all cartographic homeomorphisms associated to a given choice of signs (Corollary~\ref{cor:freedom_ff_sc}). \item Determine how cartographic homeomorphisms associated to possibly distinct choices of signs are related (Theorem~\ref{thm:different_carto}). \end{itemize}

-First, we consider the set of all cartographic homeomorphisms associated to a given choice of signs; this is described in the following result, which is analogous to Remark \ref{rmk:freedom_no_ff}.
+First, we consider the set of all cartographic homeomorphisms associated to a given choice of signs; this is described in the following result, which is analogous to Remark~\ref{rmk:freedom_no_ff}.
+Recall that $\operatorname{Vert}(2;\Z)$ denotes the subgroup of~$\mathrm{AGL}(2;\Z)$ that preserves vertical lines (see Remark~\ref{rmk:toric_im}).